 RESUMING BREASTFEEDING AFTER AN INTERRUPTION

 The good news is relactation is possible.
 It requires time, patience, determination and a cooperative baby!
-Whether you stopped breastfeeding due a medical procedure, separation from baby, or simply bad advice, many mothers find they can rebuild a milk supply very successfully.
+Whether you stopped breastfeeding due a medical procedure, separation from baby, or simply bad advice, many individuals find they can rebuild a milk supply successfully.
 Providing human milk for a newly adopted baby is also a relactation opportunity.